pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 Using a modular approach with multiple projects has its benefits.
 However, one of the trade-offs of splitting your IaC code into separate Pulumi projects is some additional relative complexity.
 With additional complexity comes additional room for error.
 To stand up a production-like environment, developers now had to stand up four different stacks (base infrastructure, Kubernetes platform, data infrastructure, and online store) in a specific order.
 If a user gets the order wrong, then the online store won't come up properly.

-With only four stacks, this is not an insurmountable challenge by any stretch.
-However, what if it was 10 stacks?
-Or 15 stacks?
+With only four projects, this is not an insurmountable challenge by any stretch.
+However, what if it was 10 projects?
+Or 15 projects?
 Those numbers are not out of reach!
-Right now Zephyr has a single stack to deploy all the various services involved for the online store.
-What if the application team decides to split up that stack so that individual services can be deployed independently of each other?
+Right now Zephyr has a single project to deploy all the various services involved for the online store.
+What if the application team decides to split up that project so that individual services can be deployed independently of each other?
+(After all, being able to deploy microservices independently of one another is one of the benefits of such an architecture.)

 The Zephyr team started asking some questions: How can we make this process simpler?
 How can we remove room for error?
 How can we prepare our teams for greater scale?